ajaynegi45/Http-Server/README.md

 * **What is Scalability?** Scalability refers to the ability of a system to accommodate growing amounts of work or an increasing number of users.
 In this server, scalability is achieved through efficient use of resources, such as memory and processor time, as well as through the multi-threaded architecture that allows for parallel request processing.
 * **Handling Large Numbers of Connections:** As the number of users or devices sending requests to the server increases, the server’s design ensures that it can continue to process these requests efficiently.
 The multi-threaded approach, combined with optimized algorithms for handling requests, helps maintain a smooth user experience even under heavy load.
-* **Real-World Example:** Think about popular websites or online services that experience a sudden surge in traffic (e.g., during a big online sale).
-The server's ability to scale means it can continue to function properly without crashing or slowing down, which is critical for maintaining user satisfaction.

 ### Secure